-How would you like to log into Facebook each morning to see a vibrant, thriving business page?
+How would you like to log into Facebook daily to see a vibrant, thriving business page?

-And what if you could make new contacts daily, tapping into all that Facebook has to offer?
+And what if you could make new contacts daily, tapping into all that Facebook offers?

 You can!
 It just takes commitment, planning, and a little know-how.